hostedposted/Prodigy/README.md

 # Prodigy

-This is a Python Package to Hack Prodigy The Math Game.
+This is a NPM package to make developing with Prodigy's API easier!